 The weather was so changeable, which is what I expect and one of the reasons I visit the Highlands west coast but this weather was changing more regularly and quickly probably due to the high wind gusts.
 Anyway I decided to put on waterproofs from the start and thank goodness I did as halfway to the Old Man a real storm blew through which cleared just before I got there, and then another blew through.
 So in between these storms and sheltering under large rocks, I managed to stay long enough to get some reasonable images.

 Another location was Clashnnessie Bay where I was fortunate enough to get another break in the weather even if I was having difficulty protecting the camera from the blown sand.
 On the way back to Clachtoll I managed a visit to Ardvreck Castle and to capture a reasonable image of trees on Loch Assynt.

-At this stage due to the unpredictable weather conditions, which did not seem to be showing any signs of changing in the foreseeable future, I was in two minds whether to go on to my final destination at Durness where one of my main objectives was to visit Cape Wrath which was looking more and more unlikely.
-On my drive to Durness I turned off to attempt to complete a walk from Oldshoremore to Polin Bay but gave up part way through because of rain and winds.
+At this stage due to the unpredictable weather conditions, which did not seem to be showing any signs of changing in the foreseeable future, I was in two minds whether to go on to my final destination at Durness were one of my main objectives was to visit Cape Wrath which was looking more and more unlikely.
+On my drive to Durness, I turned off to attempt to complete a walk from Oldshoremore to Polin Bay but gave up partway through because of rain and winds.
 It was impossible to keep the camera steady and dry.

-Whilst the trip photographically had possibly not been as successful as I would have hoped (but they never are) I enjoyed the solitude of those vast open spaces and beautiful empty beaches that you get in this part of Scotland and certainly would recommend it for anyone wishing to capture images of one of the last remaining areas of wilderness in the British Isles.
-Some of the other images from the trip can be seen in the new Sutherland and Caithness gallery.
+Whilst the trip photographically had possibly not been as successful as I would have hoped (but they never are) I enjoyed the solitude of those vast open spaces and beautiful empty beaches that you get in this part of Scotland.
+I certainly would recommend it for anyone wishing to capture images of one of the last remaining areas of wilderness in the British Isles.